 The Main Street Lending program through the Federal Reserve was intended for small business that were in good financial health prior to the pandemic.
 The size requirements, which originally were limited to companies with up to 10,000 employees and up to 2.5 billion in annual revenue, initially excluded many large fossil fuel companies from applying, and the guidelines also prohibited them from using money to pay off existing debt.

 Oil and gas industry associations and companies such as Occidental Petroleum launched an extensive lobbying campaign to expand the eligibility requirements and to create a rule change that would allow companies to use the loans to pay off existing debt.
 The Federal Reserve’s final guidelines mirror these requests: it raised the maximum loan size to $200 million, the total number of employees for eligibility to 15,000, and the annual revenue limit to $5 billion.
 The guidelines also ease restrictions on borrowing for heavily indebted companies and allow companies to pay off existing debts.
-Oil and gas companies with significant debt, such as Occidental Petroleum and Chesapeake Energy, previously ineligible, now stand to benefit substantially from the program.
+Oil and gas companies with significant debt, such as Occidental Petroleum and Chesapeake Energy, previously ineligible, became eligible to benefit substantially from the program.

 A letter from a group of eleven senators pushed back on the requirement that companies have ratings from multiple credit agencies and requested that the cutoff date be moved back to an earlier day in March.
-These changes would benefit companies like Alliance Resource Partners, which received an acceptable investment rating from only one agency, and Occidental Petroleum, a company with an estimated debt of $39 billion, including $37 billion from an acquisition prior to the pandemic, and whose credit rating dropped below investment grade prior to the March 22nd deadline.
+These changes benefited companies like Alliance Resource Partners, which received an acceptable investment rating from only one agency, and Occidental Petroleum, a company with an estimated debt of $39 billion, including $37 billion from an acquisition prior to the pandemic, and whose credit rating dropped below investment grade prior to the March 22nd deadline.
 Four of the letter’s signatories received campaign contributions from Occidental’s PAC.

 Industry groups have also attempted to use the pandemic as a justification to request waiving regulations and payments they have previously attempted to avoid or underpay.
 The National Mining Association sent a letter to the president and Congress requesting the suspension of payments for victims of black lung diseases, funds for environmental cleanups, and federal leasing royalties.
 Although Congress has not included these requests in relief bills, the Association stated that they will continue to request those changes.
 The American Petroleum Institute requested that environmental compliance reporting requirements for oil and gas companies be waived prior to the EPA announcing guidelines for company self-reporting on environmental obligations.